jjmontesl/cubesviewer/README.md

 About
 -----

-CubesViewer is a client side application for exploring and analyzing OLAP databases served by the Cubes OLAP Framework.
+CubesViewer is a visual, web-based tool application for exploring and analyzing OLAP databases served by the Cubes OLAP Framework.

-This tool allow to inspect the diferent dimensions, measures and aggregate data in different ways.
+This tool allows users to inspect the diferent dimensions, measures and aggregated data in different ways.
 It is a frontend for the open-source ["Cubes" server](http://databrewery.org/cubes.html) (an OLAP server in Python).
 Purpose is to keep it simple and modular, leveraging the data model provided by Cubes.